tusharxoxoxo/blazingly-fast-javascript/README.md

 ```
 ![Screenshot 2024-02-10 at 7 28 05 PM 1](https://github.com/tusharxoxoxo/blazingly-fast-javascript/assets/79051850/edac3b0f-bef4-4993-9ef7-55c5bda59ea5)
 what's happening underneath the hood is
--> there exist this object a and maybe the bookkeeping is attached in some sort of wrapper class to a, maybe it's allocated behind a and how they do their memory stuff
+-> There exist this object a and maybe the bookkeeping is attached in some sort of wrapper class to a, maybe it's allocated behind a and how they do their memory stuff
--> we don't know exacltly how they do it
+-> We don't know exactly how they do it
 -> but in some sense there is some amount of bookkeeping to be able to make sure that when a is created, they know a has a reference to it, or someone's pointing to it when they walk through the graph
--> it has some sort of determined location somewhere in the memory, in the nursery really when it begins with, and so they are all pointing to it
+-> It has some sort of determined location somewhere in the memory, in the nursery really when it begins with, and so they are all pointing to it

 but what happens when we do this
 ```JavaScript